gear-foundation/gear-wiki/docs/get-started/getting-started-in-5-minutes.md

 ![img alt](./img/polkadot-add-acc-2.png)

 4. Select the network that will be used for this account - choose "Allow to use on any chain".
-Provide any name to this account and password, click "Add the account with the generated seed" to complete account registration.
+Provide any name to this account and password and click "Add the account with the generated seed" to complete account registration.

 ![img alt](./img/polkadot-add-acc-3.png)